roubertedgar/workshoptw/README.md

 # Defining layers of our project with MVVM

 We was making a lot of things on the view, making our activities break the single responsibility principle.
-So, to avoid this principle breaks, we decide to use MVVM architecture.
+So, to avoid this principle breaks, we decide to use  an architecture pattern.

-The Movel-View-ViewModel arqui
+Today we have 3 main types of architecture.
+MVC, MVP The Movel-View-ViewModel architecu

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNDc1MjIzOSwyODA3ODg4MzldfQ==
+eyJoaXN0b3J5IjpbLTE2NzEzMDQ4OTMsMjgwNzg4ODM5XX0=
 -->